 AAA spokesperson Skyler McKinley noted, “Deep down, I think everybody appreciates just how dangerous it can be to text and drive or talk and drive.
 That so many drivers regularly engage in these deadly behaviors is evidence of a ‘It could never happen to me’ mindset.
 Today’s report should make one thing clear: Motorists are putting themselves, other road users, pedestrians, and property at significant risk every time they pick up the phone while driving.”

-If you or a loved one have suffered injuries in a Nevada crash with a distracted driver, contact the knowledgeable and seasoned Las Vegas personal injury lawyers at Bertoldo, Baker, Carter & Smith for a free consultation at (702) 505-8115.
+If you or a loved one have suffered injuries in a Nevada crash with a distracted driver, contact the knowledgeable and seasoned Las Vegas personal injury lawyers at Bertoldo, Baker, Carter, Smith & Cullen for a free consultation at (702) 505-8115.